 Butajiru / Tonjiru 豚汁

-Literally “pork soup”, butajiru is a hearty pork soup often made with variety of vegetables, and Tonjiru is simply another name.
-People will sometimes refer to a larger serving as Tonjiru though.
+Literally “pork soup”, Butajiru is a hearty pork dish often made with variety of vegetables, and Tonjiru is simply another name.
+People will sometimes refer to a larger serving as Tonjiru, though.

 Pork, shiitake mushrooms and root vegetables like daikon, burdock, or carrots are often paired with a lightening scallion or onion.
 Those on a ketogenic diet usually limit the intake of starchy vegetables.
 This is important, so with this soup I recommend you seek alternative ingredients or you have a smaller serving as part of a larger meal!